-If the owner wishes to file an international application, he can resort to direct filing of such application in the desired jurisdiction with or without obtaining priority mark.
+If the owner wishes to file an international application, he can resort to direct filing of such application in the desired jurisdiction with or without obtaining a priority mark.

 Grounds for Objection to a Trademark Application

-The grounds for refusal to grant protection to a Trademark Application is encapsulated under section 9 and section 11 of the Trademarks Act.
+The grounds for a refusal to grant protection to a Trademark Application is encapsulated under section 9 and section 11 of the Trademarks Act.
 Section 9 of the Act talks about the absolute grounds of refusal to an application and Section 11 talks about relative grounds of refusal to an application.